COURSE MATERIALS ONLINE|

 AUDIENCE: The course will be designed for Daylight novices, although basic knowledge of unix, and for toolkit programming, a programming language, is expected.

 FORMAT: Classes will be divided into lecture and lab time.
-Approximately one workstation will be provided for every two students.
 Students will be assigned hands-on practice to reinforce each lesson.
 There will also be plenty of opportunity for experimentation and study based on students' specific needs and interests.

 COURSE OUTLINE: A general outline of the course follows: